vladcalin/email-processing/README.md

 # email-processing
-A Python project for automatic processing of email.
+A Python project for automatic processing of email build with celery.